Jeep Compass 4xe review

 |Plug-in hybrid||30 miles||157mpg||44g/km|

-Jeep is still some way off from unveiling its first battery-electric model, but the American brand is making sure its UK line-up of ruggedly styled SUVs is well stocked with plug-in hybrids.
+Not only is Jeep set to launch its first battery-electric model in early 2023, the American brand is making sure its UK line-up of ruggedly styled SUVs is well stocked with plug-in hybrids.
 The latest to arrive is this: the Compass 4xe, which rivals other low-emissions family SUVs such as the Ford Kuga Plug-In Hybrid, Peugeot 3008 Hybrid and Toyota RAV4 Plug-In.

 The addition of the plug-in hybrid powertrain for top-spec versions of the Compass comes as part of a recent facelift, with the refreshed SUV receiving styling tweaks like a more aggressive-looking front bumper, full LED headlights as standard and an overhaul of the cabin (more on that later).